Humanities Policy Fellow

 - Work with Academy program staff to identify professional development opportunities that will advance the candidate’s knowledge of cultural and social policy.

-- Assist in the development and implementation of member engagement initiatives as requested;
+- Assist in the development and implementation of member engagement initiatives.

-- Applicants must have a Ph.D. in an area of the humanities, humanistic social sciences, or the arts and have some experience or a demonstrated interest in an area related to public policy.
+Ph.D. required in an area of the humanities or humanistic social sciences relative to American democracy, justice, history, political culture, or the political economy and have some experience or a demonstrated interest related to public policy.
 The Ph.D. must be conferred prior to starting the position.

-- Candidates must be eligible to work in the United States without Academy sponsorship.
+Eligible to work in the United States without sponsorship.

-- Excellent written and oral communications skills, including an ability to synthesize and summarize research findings and recommendations to a variety of audiences;
+- Excellent written and oral communications skills, including an ability to synthesize and summarize the results of qualitative and quantitative research for a variety of audiences.

-- Strong attention to detail and excellent organizational and meeting-management skills.
+- Strong attention to detail, highly organized, and excellent meeting-management skills.